Riki432/Business-Central-Tech-Bites/content/posts/ls-central/configuring-data-replication-using-data-director-and-scheduled-jobs-in-LS.md

 draft: false
 tags: ['LS Central']
 categories: ['Technical']
-summary: 'How toc configure data replication in LS v16 using Data Director and Scheduled Jobs'
+summary: 'How to configure data replication in LS v16 using Data Director and Scheduled Jobs'
 featured_image: ''
 ---